nds-org/jupyter-et/jupyterhub/README.md

 sudo -E ./init-master.bash
 ```

+## Updating kubernetes

+This must not be done via `apt-get` but instead via `kubeadm upgrade`.
+If
+apt-get is used then errors like
+https://github.com/kubernetes/kubernetes/issues/65863 are likely to happen.
+Best
+to hold `kubelet`, `kubeadm` and `kubernetes-cni`.

 ## Updateing helm

 The 0.7 version of JupyterHub requires a newer version of helm than is installed by default.
 To fix run